Logo DesignBrandingClient Resources

 Scalable Logos

-We already mentioned how you must create multiple pictograms to be used on different parts of a website/social media profile.
-But if you know that your client intends to use your creation on physical products, this step is much more crucial.
+We already mentioned how you must create multiple pictograms for use on different parts of a website/social media profile.
+However, this step is much more crucial if your client intends to use your creation for physical products.

 Generally, the only way for you to guarantee that your design will look good on physical products is to play around with it.
 Sometimes, you might have to elaborate more than your base idea.
 And in others, you'll have to take things down a notch.